Please note that Tapas no longer supports Internet Explorer.

 “Mom, I feel fine.”

 “Sorry Esther, but I really don’t believe you right now.”
 She looked concerned.
 “Who knows what would have happened if Eric wasn’t with you?
-Do you know how shocking it was when we saw him carrying you?”
-She patted my head.
+Do you know how shocking it was when we saw him carrying you in?”
+She held my hands.
 “What happened?”

 “Where’s Eric?”
 I saw my gloves on the nightstand.